 You can also configure a MVT test from this pop-in.
 For more information on this type of test and its configuration, see our article on the question.

-- If you change the traffic allocated to a variation (without deleting it), the changes will only affect new visitors.
+- If you change the traffic allocated to a variation (without checking it), changes in repartition will only affect new visitors.
 Returning visitors for this unchecked variation will still be associated with this variation..

 Once the changes are made, validate to reallocate the traffic.